Permagarden Training Initiative – Worldwide

 Water Charity and the National Peace Corps Association are pleased to announce our new Permagarden Training initiative – Worldwide.
 Under the direction of Peter Jensen, training and support will be provided to Peace Corps staff, Peace Corps Volunteers (PCVs) and their local counterparts, Peace Corps Trainees, Returned Peace Corps Volunteers (RPCVs), and Non-Governmental Organizations (NGOs) around the world.

-The trainings will be centered around the “Terra Firma Method”, a time-proven training methodology developed by Peter Jensen, Permagarden Training Specialist, over a lifetime, but more specifically through many years as a Peace Corps trainer.
+The training is centered around the “Terra Firma Method”, a time-proven training methodology developed by Peter Jensen, Permagarden Training Specialist, over a lifetime, but more specifically through many years as a Peace Corps trainer.

 The Terra Firma Method is a simple, visual technique suitable for the training of families in low literacy populations.
 It requires little to no capital outlay by the family itself and can be accomplished without external inputs.
 It is easy to learn, do and teach.